Still Aware

 Professor Vicki Flenady

-Researcher Professor Vicki Flenady has said, "We do know that when a baby is unwell during pregnancy he or she will move less.
+"We do know that when a baby is unwell during pregnancy he or she will move less.
 Not a strong and not as often.
 We call this decreased fetal movements.
 It can be an early warning sign of a baby at risk….it is associated with adverse outcome and even stillbirth…."

 Professor Vicki Flenady